cezaraugusto/You-Dont-Know-JS/types & grammar/ch4.md

 JSON.stringify( a, function(key,val){
 	if (typeof val == "function") {
-		// force `ToBoolean` coercion of the function return !!val;
+		// força a coerção `ToBoolean` da função return !!val;
 	}
 	else {